jmagman/flutter-wiki/Contributing-to-Plugins-and-Packages.md

 This means that in general, clients of a plugin should not be expected to see raw `PlatformException`s created from error responses in native code.
 (This is not a strict rule; failure cases that are so obscure that clients would be unlikely to actually have specific handlers for them don't necessarily need to be converted to a common exception type.)

 **Note:** Existing `PlatformException`s are a de-facto part of the API, so updating plugins to follow this practice should be done as a breaking change.

+## README code

+All new code samples in `README.md` files must use `code-excerpt` to manage the code.
+With `code-excerpt`, the source of truth for the code is an actual Dart file, which is analyzed, compiled, and tested by our CI.
+This ensures that it stays updated as the package APIs, Flutter, Dart, and repository analyzer settings change.

+### Updating `code-excerpt`-managed examples

+If a code block has a `<?code-excerpt ...?>` tag just before it, it is already using `code-excerpt`.
+To update it:
+1. Find the file referenced in that tag in the `example` directory (e.g., `<?code-excerpt "main.dart (AppLifecycle)"?>` comes from `example/lib/main.dart`).
+1. Update the code in that file.
+    - If you are fixing a bug, add unit tests or widget tests for the change.
+1. Run the `update-excerpts` [repository tool command](https://github.com/flutter/plugins/blob/main/script/tool/README.md#update-readmemd-from-example-sources), which will update `README.md`.

+### Add or converting a code block

+To add a new code block, or fix a legacy code block:
+1. Ensure that the package has been configured for `code-excerpt` support, by checking for a `example/build.excerpt.yaml` file.
+If there isn't one, copy one from another package.
+Usually no changes to the file will be necessary.
+1. Add the following line to the start of the package's `README.md`:

+    ```
+    <?code-excerpt path-base="excerpts/packages/{example project name}"?>
+    ```

+    replacing `{example project name}` with the `name` from `example/pubspec.yaml`.
+For instance, for the `camera` plugin in flutter/plugins, [the example is named "camera_example"](https://github.com/flutter/plugins/blob/main/packages/camera/camera/example/pubspec.yaml#L1), so the tag would be:

+    ```
+    <?code-excerpt path-base="excerpts/packages/camera_example"?>
+    ```
+1. Find or write the code that you want to use in the example, then annotate it with `#docregion` and `#enddocregion` comments.
+See [the `code-excerpt` README](https://github.com/dart-lang/site-shared/blob/main/packages/code_excerpter/README.md) for examples.
+Ideally the code should be part of the actual example code, but if the code doesn't make sense as part of the example, you can create a new file `example/lib/` just to hold the excerpt.
+1. Add the following to `README.md`:

+    ~~~
+    <?code-excerpt "{example/lib/-relative filename} ({excerpt name})"?>
+    ```dart
+    ```
+    ~~~

+    So if you added `#docregion Foo` to `example/lib/main.dart`, you would put the following in `README.md`:

+    ~~~
+    <?code-excerpt "main.dart (Foo)"?>
+    ```dart
+    ```
+    ~~~
+1. Follow the steps in the "Updating" section above to automatically fill the new block with the code excerpt.